 Celestion IRs (impulse responses) are highly accurate digital representations of a selection of our legendary speakers.
-They allow you to simulate the tone you would get from playing your guitar through one of our physical speakers, but by digital means instead.
+They allow you to simulate the tone you would get from playing your guitar (or bass) through one of our physical speakers, but by digital means instead.

 Our impulse responses were created with the help of multi-platinum Engineer/Producer Mike Spink at Decoy Studios, a world class live room which is the professional home of award-winning mixing engineer Cenzo Townshend.